mattmongeon/rpi_examples_indigo/i2c_programming.md

 <img src="https://raw.githubusercontent.com/mattmongeon/rpi_examples_indigo/master/image/rivz.png" alt="alt text" style="width:200px">

 Notice in the left-hand column of the image that the Fixed Frame entry is set to base_link.
 This means the base_link will be the fixed point while the world frame moves relative to it.
-To see the box move instead, change base_link to say world.
+To see the box move instead, change Fixed Frame to world.